danyd686/AdventureWorks---Financial-Performance-Marketing-ROI-Analysis/README.md

 The objective was to identify high-performing markets, detect inefficient marketing spend, and generate recommendations to improve profitability.

 ---
+## 🚀 My Contribution to the project

+- Analyzed financial performance across 5 international markets
+- Evaluated marketing ROI and profitability across global campaigns
+- Identified USA as the highest revenue market with $3.35M in sales
+- Detected low advertising efficiency in European markets with ROI between 17% and 22%

+---

 ## 🛠️ Tools & Technologies